wang-xiaotu/STAT_5014/STAT_5014_syllabus.md

 \item Scaling out compute
 \end{itemize}

-\noindent In the process of learning the above programming methods, we will also explore the following statistical methods:
+\noindent In the process of learning the above programming methods, we may also explore the following statistical methods:
 \begin{itemize}
     \item Exploratory Data Analysis tools
     \item Linear regression